hosuzuki/log/3_yearly/README.md

 <h3>Other </h3>

 :dart: Goal
-- complete the 5th ring in the first circle of 42 Tokyo
+- earn the black belt in Aikido
+- establish the routine to practice sitting down with the legs straight(full split)
+- declutter my home for simple living (except books)
+-

 :trophy: Result

 :heavy_check_mark: